The site extends to some 12.43 hectares (30.7 acres) and is located to the south of the existing settlement.

 The first public consultation was held.
 Following the feedback and suggestions put forward by the public, Muller made a number of significant alterations to their original plans, including provision of a new ‘Village Centre’, a primary school site, more play areas, sports, communal and recreational areas, providing a further 800sq.m of employment space suitable for independently owned/small/light business use limiting the height of properties to no more than two storey’s, and inclusion of allotment in phase 1.

-Muller receive notification that the Secretary of State wants to re-open the inquiry and in February 2018 it went back to enquiry.
+Muller then received notification, in August 2017, that the Secretary of State wanted to re-open the inquiry and in February 2018 it went back to enquiry.

 Muller is currently awaiting the inspector’s recommendations to the Secretary of State.
 The council are stating that they have already got their five year supply; Muller is disputing that.